Thérèse Rein

 Thérèse Virginia Rein /təˈreɪz ˈreɪn/ (born 17 July 1958) is an Australian entrepreneur who is the founder of Ingeus, an international employment and business psychology services company.

-Rein is the wife of Kevin Rudd, who was the Prime Minister of Australia, holding the office from 2007 to 2010 and then again in 2013.
+Rein is married to Kevin Rudd, who was the Prime Minister of Australia, holding the office from 2007 to 2010 and then again in 2013.
 She was the first Australian prime minister's wife to remain in the paid workforce while her husband was in office.
 She was awarded the Human Rights Medal by the Australian Human Rights Commission in December 2010 for her long-term dedication to human rights, especially the rights of people with disability.
 This was a point of contention as Rein's husband was prime minister during the period of the award's consideration; she was, however, awarded the medal following her husband's deposal.

 In December 2012, she was awarded an Honorary Doctor of the University degree by Griffith University for her services to business, and the award of Doctor of Letters (honoris causa) by the University of Western Sydney in April 2014, in recognition of her service to the Australian community, commitment to human rights, engaging constructively with human rights mechanisms, eliminating poverty and injustice, and the illumination of disadvantage.
 In 2018, she was inducted into the Queensland Business Leaders Hall of Fame.

 Early life

 Rein was born on 17 July 1958 in Adelaide, South Australia.
 Her father, John Rein, was a Royal Australian Air Force navigator who had suffered severe spinal cord damage during a plane crash.
-He later became an aeronautical engineer and represented Australia at the 1957 Stoke Mandeville Games as a member of Australia's first ever international disability sports team, and the first Commonwealth Paraplegic Games in Perth, in 1962, where he won gold medals in the Columbia Round of Archery and the Dartchery teams event.
+He later became an aeronautical engineer and represented Australia at the 1957 Stoke Mandeville Games as a member of Australia's first ever international disability sports team, and the 1962 Perth Commonwealth Paraplegic Games, where he won gold medals in the Columbia Round of Archery and the Dartchery teams event.
 His achievements played a pivotal role in inspiring his daughter.
 He met his future wife Elizabeth at a rehabilitation hospital in Sydney where she was working as the head of physiotherapy.

 Rein attended St Peter's Collegiate Girls' School in Adelaide and Firbank Grammar School in Melbourne.
 She studied psychology, linguistics and English at the Australian National University in Canberra and received a Bachelor of Arts with honours in psychology in 1980, and a Master of Psychology (Qualifying) degree in 1981.
 There she met Kevin Rudd, as both of them lived at Burgmann College during their first year of university and were members of the Student Christian Movement.
 The pair married in 1981 soon after graduation, before moving offshore for envoy-in-training Rudd to study diplomacy in Sweden and China.
 In 1986, they returned to Australia, where Rein set up the company Work Directions, now named Ingeus, to help people injured at work find employment.
 They have three children: Jessica (born 1983), Nicholas (born 1986) and Marcus (born 1993).